 -perfect with a hearty dish like our duck a l'orange

 Whether you’re a vegetarian or you’ve just been trying to incorporate more meatless meals into your dinner routine, we all can use some quick vegetarian recipes to make on busy weeknights.
-If you make this recipe, which I really hope you do, I would love to know how it turned out for you!
+If you are into fancy dishes make this sweet potato agnolotti dish, it is flavourful too!

 Until then, eat healthy and stay healthy!